-- the actual costs of your household bills.
+- By claiming a portion of your actual costs of your household bills.

 - £10 per month if you work between 25 and 50 hours per month;